-- Candidates must have a Bachelor’s degree from a regionally accredited US institution or a comparable degree from an international institution in biochemistry, chemistry, physics, bioengineering, or other biological or medical sciences.
+- Candidates must have a Bachelor’s degree from a regionally accredited US institution or a comparable degree from an international institution in biochemistry, chemistry, physics, bioengineering, molecular biology, or other biological or medical sciences.

 - A successful candidate will have substantial prior research experience

 - Biophysics is a broadly interdisciplinary program.
 We welcome applications from students from a wide variety of undergraduate training experiences.
 Most of our applicants have received significant training (through a combination of courses or research) in one or more areas such as chemistry, physics, biochemistry, cell and molecular biology, calculus through differential equations, computer science, or computational biology.

 - We particularly welcome applications from 1) students with a strong background in one of our main research areas; 2) students with broad interdisciplinary training; 3) students with mastery in a single field wishing to develop interdisciplinary training.

 - The Biophysics program is an inclusive environment and greatly values diversity at all levels.
 Applications from students of underrepresented ethnicities, gender and cultural backgrounds are highly encouraged.